freemansoft/wsl2-utils/README.md

 sudo apt install -y kali-linux-large
 ```

-Execute as you from Linux
+Execute as you from Linux to bring up the Linux GUI
 ```bash
 kex --win -s
 ```

-Execute as you from Windows
+Execute as you from Windows to bring up the Linux GUI
 ```dotnetcli
 wsl -d kali-linux kex --win -s
 ```